AbiruEkanayaka/MemFlux/docs/persistence.md

 Snapshots (`memflux.snapshot`) provide a baseline for recovery.

-*   **Format:** A snapshot is a text-based file where each line is a JSON object representing a single key-value pair from the database.
-This format is human-readable and robust.
+*   **Format:** A snapshot is a compressed binary file.
+Each key-value pair is first serialized into a compact binary representation using `bincode`.
+The entire stream of serialized entries is then compressed using **LZ4**.
+This format is optimized for fast loading and a small disk footprint, not for human readability.
-    ```json
-    {"key":"mykey","value":{"Bytes":"aGVsbG8="}}
-    {"key":"user:1","value":{"Json":{"name":"Alice"}}}
-    {"key":"mylist","value":{"List":["a","b","c"]}}
-    ```
 *   **Creation:** The snapshotting process is as follows:
     1. A temporary file (`memflux.snapshot.tmp`) is created.
-    2. The entire in-memory database is iterated, and each key-value pair is serialized into the temporary file.
+    2. The entire in-memory database is iterated.
+Each key-value pair is serialized and written to a compressed stream in the temporary file.
     3. The temporary file is synced to disk to ensure its contents are fully written.
-    4. The temporary file is atomically renamed to `memflux.snapshot`, replacing the old snapshot.
+    4. The temporary file is atomically renamed to `memflux.snapshot`, atomically replacing the old snapshot.

 ### Snapshot Triggering